diogoferreirapinto/taikai-docs/docs/organizer/challenge-categories.md

 ![img](../../static/img/organizer/challenge-categories-04.jpg)

-On your challenge page (CMS), at the bottom, you can find the **categories section**.
-Here you can see all your categories, create new ones, edit and delete existing categories.
+On your challenge page (CMS), under categories menu (challenge > settings > categories), you can see all your categories, create new ones, edit and delete existing categories.

 ![img](../../static/img/organizer/challenge-categories-03.jpg)